learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

    - The barcode checkin page will not raise an error if a student is checked out (and will then check them back in).
    - Attendance numbers in the grid-based class canges and grid-based status pages are now based on attending students that are not checked out.
    - There are now new "Currently checked out students" and "Currently checked in students" options for the comm panel, arbitrary user list, and group text panel.
-   - The teacher attendance page (#1 above) will only mark a student as checked in if they are not checked out.
+   - The teacher attendance page (#1 above) will mark a student as checked in again if they have been checked out.

 Onsite Webapps
 ~~~~~~~~~~~~~~
 We've added mobile-friendly interfaces for teachers and students for tools that are commonly used at Splash events.
+We are looking to continue to improve these interfaces, so please let us know if you have any feedback!
+We'll also be making an admin interface in the future.

 1. The teacher interface, available at ``/teach/[one]/[two]/teacheronsite`` (if enabled), has a live schedule, Google maps of campus (with directions to classrooms if set up), section details (including email addresses), section rosters (with attendance functionality), and a page for the Splash teacher survey and student survey responses.
-If no surveys are setup, this navigation panel is hidden (the new survey creation page can be used to set these up).
+If no surveys are set up, this navigation panel is hidden (the new survey creation page can be used to set this up).
-2. The student interface, available at ``/learn/[one]/[two]/studentonsite`` (if enabled), has a live schedule (with class changes), Google maps of campus (with directions to classrooms if set up), a course catalog, and an interface to fill out the student survey.
-If no survey is setup, this navigation panel is hidden (the new survey creation page can be used to set these up).
+2. The student interface, available at ``/learn/[one]/[two]/studentonsite`` (if enabled), has a live schedule (with class changes), Google maps of campus (with directions to classrooms if set up), a course catalog, section details for their enrolled classes, and an interface to fill out the student survey.
+If no survey is set up, this navigation panel is hidden (the new survey creation page can be used to set this up).

+   - Note that students will not be able to see the classrooms for their enrolled classes or perform class changes until they are marked as attending the program (this can be changed with template overrides).
+We plan to allow for this to be changed with a tag setting in the future.
-   - For class changes on the student webapp, students are allowed by default to enroll in classes that have fewer enrolled students than capacity.
-You can change two tags to potentially allow students to enroll in classes that are not full based on program attendance or class attendance (see the attendance section above for details of what this means).
+   - Also, for class changes on the student webapp, students are allowed by default to enroll in classes that have fewer enrolled students than capacity.
+You can change two tags to potentially allow students to enroll in classes that are not full based on program attendance or class attendance (see the attendance section above for the distinction between these two).
 The tags are as follows:

      i. 'switch_time_program_attendance': Set this tag to the time at which you'd like to start using program attendance numbers instead of enrollment numbers.
 The format is HH:MM where HH is in 24 hour time.
 After this time, if at least 5 students have been checked into the program, students will be able to class change based on program attendance numbers.
 If this is not set, program attendance numbers will not be used.
      ii. 'switch_lag_class_attendance': Set this tag to the amount of minutes into a class at which you'd like to start using class attendance numbers if available (instead of enrollment or program attendance).
 This many minutes into a class block, if at least 1 student has been marked attending that class, students will be able to class change based on class attendance numbers.
 If blank, class attendance numbers will not be used.